DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 1. Creates a new branch called `<name>`.
 2. Checks out the newly created branch.

-From the `gl` output we see that `HEAD` now points to `my-first-feature` indicating that this is the branch that is now checked out.
+From the `git gr` output we see that `HEAD` now points to `my-first-feature` indicating that this is the branch that is now checked out.
 We also see that there are three branches point to the same `8adbc7b` commit:

 * `my-first-feature`
 * `main`